Information Design With Large Language Models: Introduction

 \section{Introduction}

-Information design is a core concept in microeconomics and decision theory that considers the strategic communication of information from one party (i.e., sender) to shape the decisions of another (i.e., receiver) \citep{bergemann2019information}.
-While information design has been extensively studied through different lenses, the \emph{Bayesian persuasion} model, pioneered by \citet{kamenica2011bayesian}, considers the decision-maker's belief influenced in a Bayesian manner and involves carefully engineering a recommendation (or more generally a signal) that is correlated with the world state.
-These quantitative correlations are all that matter in such theoretical models.
+Information design is a core concept in microeconomics and decision theory that considers the strategic communication of information from one party (i.e., \emph{sender}) to shape the decisions of another (i.e., \emph{receiver}) \citep{bergemann2019information}.
+Classical information design models, such as \emph{cheap talk} \citep{crawford_strategic_1982} and \emph{Bayesian persuasion} \citep{kamenica2011bayesian}, assume that the sender can choose and reveal some correlation between the relevant \emph{states} of the world and communicated information (\emph{signal}), allowing the decision-maker to update their belief in a fully Bayesian manner.
+That is, the chosen quantitative correlations between states and signals are all that is relevant in influencing beliefs in such theoretical models.

-This perspective stands in strong contrast to established findings in Behavioral Economics and Psychology, which emphasize that human decision-making is more complex and can depend, for instance, on how the information is framed.
-In the landmark work of Tversky and Kahneman \citep{tversky1981framing}, they observe that humans, when asked to choose between two options to combat the outbreak of a hypothetical disease, decide differently depending on how the downstream effects of the two options are phrased.
-To explain this seemingly irrational behavior, they argue that the raw information combines with societal norms to affect the perception of ``acts, outcomes, and contingencies'' in the decision-maker.
+This purely Bayesian perspective, however, stands in contrast to established findings in behavioral economics and psychology, which emphasize that human decision-making is more complex and can depend on the \emph{framing} of information.
+The landmark work of \citet{tversky1981framing} observes that humans, asked to choose between two options to combat the outbreak of a hypothetical disease, decide differently depending on how the downstream effects of the two options are phrased (e.g., ``$30\%$ change of saving 600 people'' \emph{vs} ``70\% chance that all people will die'').
+To explain this seemingly irrational behavior, they argue that raw information combines with societal norms to affect the decision-maker's perception of ``acts, outcomes, and contingencies''.
+Closer to our setting, there is ample evidence that ``persuasion in the field'' is much richer than the existing information design models (see, e.g., the influential survey by \citet{dellavigna2010persuasion}), where (i) tangential information given before a recommendation (signal); (ii) text or phrasing used to support a recommendation; (iii) and even non-textual cues such as color, background images, or fonts, all impact the effectiveness of persuasive communication.